IBM/operand-deployment-lifecycle-manager/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Operand Deployment Lifecycle Manager
+# Operand Deployment Lifecycle Manager (ODLM)

 ## Overview

-This is a meta operator for install the common service operator and instance.
+Operand Deployment Lifecycle Manager is used to manage the lifecycle of a group of operands.

 ## Prerequisites